-FAVI is an outreach Project for Children and Young Adults Who Are Deaf-Blind is based in Gainesville Florida at the University of Florida Health Science Center.
+The Florida Outreach Project for Children and Young Adults Who Are Deaf-Blind is based in Gainesville Florida at the University of Florida Health Science Center.
 They are funded by the US Department of Education, Office of Special Education Programs, and serve the entire State of Florida.

-FAVI is committed to promoting the full inclusion and participation of persons with deaf-blindness as active members of their communities.
+The Florida Outreach Project (FOP) is committed to promoting the full inclusion and participation of persons with deaf-blindness as active members of their communities.
 FOP strives to build the capacity of families, schools, districts, and teams by providing training and disseminating information on sensory loss, multiple disabilities, and best practices.
 FOP supports individuals, families, teams, and communities affected by deaf-blindness.

-FAVI believes that:
+FOP believes that:

 - 1. There is no single profile of a student who is deaf-blind - 2.
 Students who are deaf-blind can participate in every activity - 3.
-Students who are deaf-blind communicate in a variety of ways - Many people who are deaf-blind can get around their communities independently - Students who are deaf-blind can be included in everyteaching environment - 6.
+Students who are deaf-blind communicate in a variety of ways - 4.
+Many people who are deaf-blind can get around their communities independently - 5.
+Students who are deaf-blind can be included in every teaching environment - 6.
 Educational teams are critical - 7.
 Families are key players on those teams